 local sheriff and barring federal officials from making arrests without the

-Senate Bill 1093 by Republican Sen. Chester Crandell of Heber would require
+Senate Bill 1093 by Republican Sen. Chester Crandell of Heber required federal

-federal agents to register with the local sheriff, show a warrant and hand over
+agents to register with the local sheriff, show a warrant and hand over any

-Senate Bill 1290 by Sen. Judy Burges of Sun City West made the sheriff the
+Senate Bill 1290 by Sen. Judy Burges of Sun City West said the sheriff is the

-senior law enforcement officer in a county and allows that person to refuse to
+senior law enforcement officer in a county and allowed that person to refuse to

 give federal agents permission to makes arrests or searches.